 One of the questions that really intrigue me in life is: why do people behave the way they behave?
-This is an important question because behaviour is one of the key factors that separate one individual from another.
+This is an important question because behaviour is one of the key factors that separates one individual from another.
 So, what is it that influences human behaviour?
 Is your behaviour actually in your control?

 Some people say that how a person thinks is what that influences how s/he behaves, as if thinking is not a part of behaviour.
 Thinking is a central part of our behaviour.
 Everything that you do, either physical or mental, is your behaviour.

 People say you have complete control over what you are doing (your behaviour), because it is ‘you’ who is consciously chosing to do these things.
 Therefore, it only makes true that who you are today is who you chose to be within the circumstances that happened to you.